 The researchers concluded that none of the assessments of WTC thyroid cancer tumors generated false positives and that all samples tested using the antibody-based cancer panel were malignant.

-“To confirm the cancer cases, we used a panel comprising four biomarkers capable of indicating whether a thyroid tumor was malignant or benign.
+"To confirm the cancer cases, we used a panel comprising four biomarkers capable of indicating whether a thyroid tumor was malignant or benign.
 This panel was developed by our team and was initially designed to serve as a presurgical test for thyroid nodules labeled indeterminate because they could not be definitively classified as benign or malignant.
-The markers we used are genes whose function in thyroid cancer is unknown and is being explored by our group,” said principal investigator Janete Cerutti, professor of genetics at UNIFESP’s School of Medicine.
+The markers we used are genes whose function in thyroid cancer is unknown and is being explored by our group," said Janete Cerutti, Professor of Genetics at UNIFESP's School of Medicine, and principal investigator for the Thematic Project.

 The biomarkers were developed by the team of Cerutti's team between 2004 and 2011.
 These tests reflect the increased or decreased expression of genes associated with thyroid cancer.